Artlicious Colored Pencils

 Overall Ranking – 3/5

-We appreciate Artlicious Colored Pencils for what they are: an affordable, entry-level colored pencil for both children and adults.
-However, where they will really shine is in the classroom setting or for someone who enjoys casually coloring without any concern for having the most cutting-edge pencil.
+We appreciate Artlicious Colored Pencils for what they are: an affordable, entry-level colored pencils for both children and adults.
+However, where they will shine is in the classroom setting or for someone who enjoys casually coloring without any concern for having the most cutting-edge pencil.

 There are some issues worth noting.
 These include some noticeable gaps in the available color selection, some difficulty in deciphering the differences between certain similar colors, and a relatively weak inner core.

-Overall, we are sort of middle of the road on these.
+Overall, we are sort of middle-of-the-road on these.
 If you are getting them for your child to learn to color with then they are a fine choice.
-But for someone with a more advanced artist skillset, we recommend spending a bit more money for a superior pencil from another brand.
+But for someone with a more advanced artist skillset, we recommend spending a bit more money on a superior pencil from another brand.